instill-ai/instill.tech/CONTRIBUTING.md

 ### Nested p tag issue

 Please don't use p tag to wrap other component in markdown.
 Because it will cause nested p tag issue.
+(Because mdx will wrap this line of text into p tag already, another p tag will cause this issue.)

 ```mdx
 // This is not allowed.